johnkruss/pet-store/README.md

 A repo to demonstrate code structures and testing practices that can effectively document and demonstrate code

+Project created with Java 17, Micronaut 3.5.3, and Kotest

 Presentation created using ![Excalidraw](https://excalidraw.com/)